vinnyhoward/rn-crypto-wallet/README.md

 - **Security**: Implements encryption and secure storage techniques to protect your digital assets.
 - **QR Code Integration**: Simplify address sharing and transaction processes with built-in QR code functionality.

-Leveraging the power of Expo framework and Alchemy API, BMO Wallet provides a smooth, responsive user experience while ensuring reliable blockchain interactions.
-Whether you're a crypto enthusiast or a developer looking to explore mobile wallet implementation, BMO Wallet offers a feature-rich platform for managing digital currencies.
+Leveraging the power of Expo framework and Alchemy API, Otto Wallet provides a smooth, responsive user experience while ensuring reliable blockchain interactions.
+Whether you're a crypto enthusiast or a developer looking to explore mobile wallet implementation, Otto Wallet offers a feature-rich platform for managing digital currencies.

 ### Testnet-Only Application
-**Important**: BMO Wallet is currently designed for use with the Ethereum Sepolia testnet and Solana Devnet only.
+**Important**: Otto Wallet is currently designed for use with the Ethereum Sepolia testnet and Solana Devnet only.
 It is not intended for use with real cryptocurrencies or on mainnet networks.
 This testnet focus allows for safe experimentation and development without risking actual digital assets.

 #### Testnet Resources:
 - **Ethereum (Sepolia Testnet)**: Obtain free test ETH from the [Sepolia Faucet](https://www.infura.io/faucet/sepolia).
 - **Solana (Devnet)**: Acquire free test SOL from the [Solana Devnet Faucet](https://faucet.solana.com/).

 ### Development Focus
-BMO Wallet serves as both a functional crypto wallet and a showcase of modern mobile development practices.
+Otto Wallet serves as both a functional crypto wallet and a showcase of modern mobile development practices.
 It demonstrates the integration of blockchain technologies with React Native, emphasizing clean code architecture, robust state management with Redux, and a strong focus on security.

-As I continue to evolve BMO Wallet, I'm committed to expanding its capabilities, enhancing security features, and potentially supporting additional blockchain networks in the future.
+As I continue to evolve Otto Wallet, I'm committed to expanding its capabilities, enhancing security features, and potentially supporting additional blockchain networks in the future.
 This project represents my ongoing effort to create a robust, user-friendly cryptocurrency wallet that adapts to the ever-changing landscape of blockchain technology.

 ## Table of Contents[![](assets/pin.svg)](#table-of-contents)
 - [Tech Stack](#tech-stack)